PERARASU10/Network-Sniffer---MiniWireshark/README.md

 - ✅ Clear and reload packet table without losing data
 - ✅ "Show All" button to reset view after searching

+## 🔍 What's New in This Project:

+✅ Suspicious Port Detection: Automatically flags traffic to common attack ports like 21, 23, 445, 3389, etc.

+🧠 Beginner-Friendly Interface: Simplified GUI designed for students and learners — no clutter, no config files.

+🐍 Fully Customizable in Python: Built with Scapy + Tkinter — easy to read, modify, and extend.

+🔍 Real-Time IP/Port Search: Instantly filter packets based on IP address or port without losing captured data.

+🧹 Clear & Reload Display: Reset the output view at any time without wiping stored packets.

+📊 Protocol Statistics Pie Chart: Visual overview of TCP/UDP/ICMP/DNS usage across the session.

+📦 Export to PCAP: Save captured packets to .pcap format for later analysis in Wireshark.

+🚀 No External Dependencies: Runs on Python with minimal libraries — Scapy and Matplotlib only.

+💡 Educational Focus: Great for demonstrating live packet capture, protocol behavior, and network inspection in classrooms or tutorials.

 ---

 ## 🧰 Requirements